atom-archive/xray/docs/architecture/client_server_protocol.md

 The render process communicates changes to the server via *actions*, which are plain-old JS objects that can be dispatched to a particular view id.
 These actions are dispatched from the `ViewRegistry` on the render process and make their way to the server, where they are routed by the `Window` object. `Window` calls `dispatch_action` on the view corresponding to the action's specified `view_id`, passing the JSON to the view for handling.

 Views can handle an action by updating their own state or the state of other model objects.
 The `Window` detects state changes via the `updates` stream of any current views, then sends these updates to the client.

+The server can also tell the window to *focus* a particular view by calling the `focus` method on its top-level React component.
+This can be accessed via the `ViewHandle::focus` method on the server side.
+These commands are simply relayed to the client.
+The server has no explicit model of focus state.

 ## Detecting when views need to be re-rendered